 Step 8: To dye for

-Hint: there is a product called Reduran which can be purchased on line from Dharma, which removes dye from the skin instantly, so you don't have to suffer "raindbow hand" syndrome!
+Hint: there is a product called Reduran, which can be purchased online from Dharma, which removes dye from the skin instantly, so you don't have to suffer "rainbow hand" syndrome!